criminy-git/100-days-of-code/log.md

 **Thoughts**: Glad I took the time to revise these topics.
 Still unsure how to wrap the component sections into a flex wrapper as the main component and the header / footer are in different divs.
 Going to find out until tomorrow.

-**Link to work**: [First static React page with navbar, list and footer, all styled with CSS ](https://criminy-git.github.io/React-Static-App/) (hopefully will update code shortly after I commented out previous code)
+**Link to work**: First static React page with navbar, list and footer, all styled with CSS, not displaying in browser due to dependencies

 ---